book review: She Likes It, Hey Micah

 This book is a slow-burn romantic comedy with no explicit content.
 It features my favorite trope, grumpy-sunshine.

-Micah Taylor is an eternal optimist, but with every first date that fails, her faith in true love weakens.
-When offered the chance to help reopen the lodge where her parents were married, Micah is determined to prove her worth and show her boss that she has what it takes to be a great event planner.
-But the grumpy assistant to the client, Fischer, sees her as a distraction from his own goals of taking over his boss’s company, and he seems to be in her way at every turn.
+Micah Taylor is a true optimist, though each disappointing first date chips away at her belief in finding real love.
+When the opportunity arises to help reopen the lodge where her parents were married, she is determined to prove herself and show her boss she has what it takes to excel as an event planner.
+But Fischer, the client’s gruff assistant, sees her as a distraction from his own ambitions to take over his boss’s company, and he seems to block her at every turn.

-But the more time he spends with Micah, the more he knows there’s no going back.
-He just has to hope he can become the man she has been dreaming of before she decides it’s time to move on to someone better.
+The more time he spends with her, the clearer it becomes that there’s no turning back.
+Now, Fischer must hope he can become the man Micah has been dreaming of before she decides to move on to someone else.

 The progression of Micah and Fischer’s relationship is so natural, and the characters have real depth.